anomaly/prestans-docs/source/handlers.rst

 * Set a proper HTTP response code, by setting ``self.response.status_code`` to a constant in ``prestans.rest.STATUS``
 * Populating the body of the response

 By default the response is set to a dictionary.
 Remember that at the end of the REST request lifecycle the response data is sent to the serializer.
-If your handler is sending arbitary data back to the client, we suggest you use a key / value scheme to form your response.
+If your handler is sending arbitary data back to the client, it's suggested you use a key / value scheme to form your response.

 ``prestans.rest.Response`` provides the ``set_body_attribute`` method, which takes a string key and seriliable value:

 .. code-block:: python

+    class AlbumEntityHandler(prestans.rest.RESTHandler):

-    class AlbumEntityHandler(self, band_id, album_id):
+        def get(self, band_id, album_id):

+            # Set the handler status code to 200
+            self.response.http_status = prestans.rest.STATUS.OK

+            # Add new attribute
+            self.response.body.set_body_attribute("name", "Dark side of the moon")

+prestans provides a well defined API to defined models for your REST API layer.
+These models are views on your persistent data and perform strong validation relfecting your business logic.

+It's highly recommended to use :doc:`models` to form strongly validated responses.
+In addition prestans provides a set of :doc:`ext` that ease translation of persistent models to prestans REST models.

 Defining rules for your incoming data
 -------------------------------------